 After all the constituents of your methodology are being written, revision of all the parts and sections is another step to take.
 Elements and components should be stated and noted easily.
 Don’t forget about system and structure.

 The preparation before gathering data, detailed description of research procedures, a protocol for information analyzing – all those processes are to be systematized chronologically.
 Information should also be divided into sections to take it clear.
 Lists and diagrams can also be helpful devices to separate data and make it easier to apprehend.

 Though good methodology section research contains a terrific part of work, it can’t be imagined without logical conclusions ending it.
 This section will steal lots of your time, but it is worth it.
 Conclusions prove the significance of your study and obtained results usefulness.

 They can be designed in the form of a catalog or any other desired form, which will make them look clearly and neatly for the readers.
 It is also important to choose the most crucial results of your research and present them in the list starting with the most significant and moving down to the least.

 The summary is frequently being confused with conclusions.
 But they aren’t exchangeable parts of your dissertation paper.
 Summary doesn't conclude data and obtained results.
 On the contrary, summary reviews all the information and literature used, not touching the results.

 Summary is a brief retelling of your methodology.
 It should be short but informative: your scientific research goal and the importance of chosen problems have to be stated; the purpose of using different methods are to be noted; the main idea of your master's dissertation or thesis have to be mentioned.

-Those were advice which is going to help you to write a profound and successful methodology chapter.
+Those were advice which is going to help you to write my dissertation a profound and successful methodology chapter.
 But remember the main rule: choose a problem that is interesting to you.
 That way, writing a methodology will be an amazing experience, not a tedious one.